qoyri/anti-veille/README.md

 ﻿# Anti Veille

-**Anti Veille** is a Windows utility that monitors user activity—via both a connected webcam (using OpenCV for face detection) and system input (mouse, keyboard, touch, etc.)—and automatically puts the computer into sleep mode after a configurable period of inactivity.
+**Anti Veille** is a Windows utility that monitors user activity—via both a connected webcam (using OpenCV for face detection) and system input (mouse, keyboard, touch, etc.)—and automatically puts the computer into lock mode after a configurable period of inactivity.
 It also runs quietly in the system tray, offering easy control over its operation and ensuring it starts automatically with Windows.

 ## Features

 - **Dual Activity Detection:**
   Combines face detection (via webcam) and system input monitoring to reliably determine user activity.

-- **Automatic Sleep Mode:**
+- **Automatic Lock session:**
-  When no user activity is detected for a specified period, Anti Veille triggers Windows sleep mode.
+  When no user activity is detected for a specified period, Anti Veille triggers Windows lock mode.

 - **System Tray Integration:**
   Runs in the background with a tray icon that allows you to: